OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 If you need to report harassment contact a member of the Open Security Summit team.

-> A summit participant who violates these rules will be addressed immediately.
+A summit participant who violates these rules will be addressed immediately.
 Should the participant not comply, the participant may be expelled from the summit without a refund.
-The summit organisers reserve the right to expel anyone who violates these rules..
+The summit organisers reserve the right to expel anyone who violates these rules.

 ### Hacking the Venue
 By attending the Open Security Summit you agree that you will not engage in any illegal activity including Hacking or altering the wifi of the venue or other guests.